“Buy or Bye”™ – Daily Fantasy Football Plays for Conference Championship 2022 Cash Games

-As per usual, I’m going to provide you with a few sample lineups on each site and give you a few notes to consider.
-You’re welcome. ?
+As per usual, I’m going to provide you with a few sample lineups and give you a few notes to consider.
+You’re welcome.

-So, without further to do, here are my suggestions for the Best Daily Fantasy Football Plays for Cash Games for AFC and NFC Conference Championship contests, along with their prices.
+So, without further to do, here are my suggestions for the Best Daily Fantasy Football Plays for Cash Games and player props for the Conference Championship contests, along with they’re prices.

 - For those new to this column, note that I never advocate against you paying up at any particular position for DFS.
-We all know that the likes of Josh Allen and Davante Adams are probably going to have the most consistent upside in terms of potential fantasy points from week to week.
+We all know that the likes of Patrick Mahomes are probably going to have the most consistent upside in terms of potential fantasy points from week to week.
 But remember that DFS is a salary cap game.
 You can feel free to sprinkle high priced players into your lineups, but you can’t pay up at every position because there’s simply not enough salary to go around.
 I try my best each week to provide my thoughts on how you might want to balance your cash lineups in terms of points potential and salary.

-Good luck everyone with your Conference Championship Cash Lineups, and I’ll see you next week for some Super Bowl Cash Lineups!
+Good luck everyone with your Conference Championship Cash Lineups, and I’ll see you next for some Super Bowl Cash Lineup suggestions!